Create and save temporary run/debug configurations

 A temporary run/debug configuration is added to the list of available configurations and works same way as the permanent run/debug configuration.
 You can change its settings using the Run/Debug Configuration dialog and optionally save it as permanent.

-Creating a temporary run/debug configuration
+Create a temporary run/debug configuration

-- Select the desired script in the Project tool window or open it in the editor.
+Select the desired script in the Project tool window or open it in the editor.

-- Do one pf the following:
+Do one of the following:

-PyCharm creates a temporary configuration, which appears in the Run/Debug Configuration selector, when the run or debug session is over.
+PyCharm creates a temporary configuration, which appears in the Run/Debug Configuration selector when the run or debug session is over.

-Saving a temporary run/debug configuration
+Save a temporary run/debug configuration

-- In the Run/Debug Configuration selector, choose .
+In the Run/Debug Configuration selector, choose .